joelagnel/lkmm-article-2023/index.md

 empty rmw & (fr; co)
 ```

+The next several sections will discuss difficult-to-understand topics using the herd7 modeling tool and using examples and mathematics where possible.

 ## 3. Propagation

 One of the most confusing parts of memory ordering is that of delayed propagation.
 Using a formal modeling tool like LKMM, we can get a better understanding of this concept.